Primordial scalar perturbations in tachyonic power-law inflation: Power spectrum for integer

-\emph{Power spectrum for integer $q$.}--- According to the current inflationary theory, the primordial quantum fluctuations generated the seeds for the large scale structures.
+According to the current inflationary theory, the primordial quantum fluctuations generated the seeds for the large scale structures.
 Thus the primordial power spectrum must be consistent with the minimal fluctuations of energy allowed by quantum mechanics, i.e., we have to preserve the fluctuations of the vacuum.
 Such a requirement is satisfied if the initial conditions for the variable $u_{\textbf{k}}$ present the forms \cite{Mukhanov, Mukhanov1}

 To satisfy these initial conditions, from (\ref{MS_asymp1}) we determine that $C_\textbf{k}$ must have the following value